madetech/ops-cookbook/docs/aws-recipes/trello-notifications.md

 However to develop the Lambda function i've included a self contained project with using the Jest test framework which mocks out the trello API allowing local development without deployment.

-This [README](https://github.com/madetech/ops-cookbook/blob/main/example-code/trello-notifications/trello-lambda/README.md) below has instructions on how to build and run the Lambda locally but also how to integrate with Trello and deploy into AWS.
+This [README](https://github.com/madetech/ops-cookbook/blob/main/example-code/trello-notifications/trello-lambda/README.md) has instructions on how to build and run the Lambda locally but also how to integrate with Trello and deploy into AWS.